Complete guide to selling services in WordPress, WooCommerce & Easy Digital Downloads

 Selling Bookable Services with EDD Bookings

-You can also use the EDD Bookings extension to sell your services using Easy Digital Downloads.
+You can also use the EDD Bookings extension to sell services using Easy Digital Downloads.
 This means that a client can pay for a service for a specific period of time.
 This can apply to doctor’s appointments, yoga sessions, consultancies, hairdresser appointments and much more.

 Once the extension is installed you can set up Services, each with their own set of criteria.